-A Story in Three Triptychs
+A Story of Three Gardens

 The story in the window is God’s story, but it’s also our story.
 We’re meant to find ourselves in the story, and to see God’s work in creating, redeeming and restoring the world.

 More than 2,900 people have helped make the Resurrection Window a reality by contributing in honor or memory of a loved one.
 Their gifts will become part of a legacy that will draw people to God and call them to become part of God’s redemptive work in the world for generations.

 River of Light

 This triptych is the story of the Hebrew Bible, which some Christians call the Old Testament.
 Many key figures from the Old Testament are represented here, and the pattern of humanity’s tendency to sin and God’s redemptive grace are evident throughout.

 The tree in the left triptych represents Paradise lost, and the universal struggle with sin, suffering and death.
 Notice that its bark is darkened with age and its leaves are withering.
 The first man and woman, Adam and Eve, are told they can eat anything they wish in this garden, except for the fruit from the Tree of the Knowledge of Good and Evil.
 But they are tempted to eat, and they can’t resist, and when they pluck from the tree they disobey God and are banished from Paradise.
 This story is an archetype – a pattern – that tells us about ourselves.
 We are all tempted to do things we should not do, and the consequence of that disobedience is often pain – pain we inflict on others and on ourselves.

 The right side of the stained glass window contains the story of the church age, from Pentecost and the early church continuing into recent times.
 The third garden contains the Tree of Life, found in the last chapter of the Bible, Revelation 22, which tells us: The tree’s leaves are for the healing of the nations.
 There will no longer be any curse.